A-Z Of Breastfeeding

 Every baby is different.
 While some would argue that you should feed every two to three hours, others believe that on-demand feeding is best.
 Hungry babies cry, so he’ll let you know when it’s snack time.

 At first, you might feel like you’re feeding all the time.
 Don’t be alarmed.
-This is temporary.
+This is normal and mostly only temporary.
 Once your mature milk comes in, your supply will increase, and your baby won’t need to feed as often.

-Please note: Formula-fed babies don’t eat as often as breastfed babies because it takes longer to digest infant formula milk.
+Please note: Do not compare your baby’s feeding patterns to that of other babies.
+All babies are different, whether breast or formula fed.
+For example, formula-fed babies don’t eat as often as breastfed babies because it takes longer to digest infant formula milk.
 They stay full for longer and require fewer feeds.

 How long should your baby feed?